Topological Quantum Computation on Supersymmetric Spin Chains: Braid group on anyonic fusion spaces

-The construction of the generators of $B_N$ outlined in this section carries over for a general anyon system with the changes occurring in the number of fusion basis states and the $F$-matrices.
-As this is pretty straightforward we omit the details.
-Also note that the Jones-Kauffman and Ising anyons cannot realize universal computation through braiding alone, in contrast to the Fibonacci anyons.
+We remind the reader that the Jones-Kauffman and Ising anyons cannot realize universal computation through braiding alone \cite{PhysRevA.92.012301, Bravyi_2006}, in contrast to the Fibonacci anyons and so we do not go into the braid generators of these systems any further.